VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 Before we start running the model without core overshooting during core helium burning.
 Think about what you would expect.
-Should the core grow, stay at the same size, or even receed and why do you think so?
+Should the core grow, stay at the same size, or even recede and why do you think so?

 Finally it is time to run the model!
 Go to your terminal,